|Homepage:||Click to visit|

 - Service-learning: AMIDEAST coordinates organized service-learning projects either for individual students or for larger groups.
 With many connections to a wide range of organizations in Morocco, AMIDEAST can adapt projects individual student interests to ensure a unique and satisfying service-learning experience.

 Students in Morocco receive transcripts issued from AMIDEAST's Academic Partner, Mohammed V University-Agdal in Rabat.
+Alternatively, students in Morocco can request (for an additional fee) a transcript issued by AMIDEAST's Institution of Record, Northeastern University.

 Brandeis Specific Information